From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

-I was so gassy, and I farted more in front of my husband by accident during pregnancy than in your relationship before or since!
+I was so gassy and farted more in front of my husband by accident during pregnancy than in your relationship before or since!

 Toward the end, I didn’t care anymore and let them rip!
 Hey, I was pregnant and fat!
 Lol

-Due to your increased blood flow and pressure, dizziness, especially when getting up to fast, can happen more frequently during pregnancy.
+Due to your increased blood flow and pressure, dizziness, especially when getting up too fast, can happen more frequently during pregnancy.

 Be mindful of this to be more careful and intentional with your movements to ensure you don’t push yourself too hard.

-Although you could be experiencing weird pregnancy symptoms, if you feel you’re extremely dizzy you must talk to your doctor to rule out preeclampsia.
+Although you could be experiencing weird pregnancy symptoms, if you feel extremely dizzy, you must talk to your doctor to rule out preeclampsia.

 Pregnancy is hard on the body, and hormone fluctuations can cause joint pain.